 My CV is available.

-Nicholas Schiefer and Erik Winfree, “Time Complexity of Computation and Construction in the Chemical Reaction Network-Controlled Tile Assembly Model”, to appear in the 22nd International Conference on DNA Computing and Molecular Programming (DNA22), 2016.
+Nicholas Schiefer and Erik Winfree, “Time Complexity of Computation and Construction in the Chemical Reaction Network-Controlled Tile Assembly Model”, 22nd International Conference on DNA Computing and Molecular Programming (DNA22), 2016.

 In isolation, chemical reaction networks and tile-based self-assembly are well-studied models of chemical computation.
-Previously, we introduced the chemical reaction network-controlled tile assembly model (CRN-TAM), in which a stochastic chemical reaction network can act as a non-local control and signalling system for a tile-based assembly system, and showed that the CRN-TAM can perform several tasks related to the simulation of Turing machines and construction of algorithmic shapes with lower program complexity than in either of its parent models.
-Here, we give a kinetic model for the CRN-TAM and investigate the time complexity of Turing-universal computation and construction of shapes.
-We analyze the time complexity of decision problems in the CRN-TAM, and show that decidable languages can be decided as efficiently by CRN- AM programs as on Turing machines and give a lower bound for the space-time complexity of CRN-TAM computation that rules out efficient parallel stack machines.
-We provide efficient parallel implementations of non-deterministic computations, showing among other things that the CRN-TAM can decide problems in NTIME(f(n)) ∩ coNTIME(f(n)) in O(f(n)) time with 1−ε probability if given exponential volume.
+Previously, we introduced the chemical reaction network-controlled tile assembly model (CRN-TAM), in which a stochastic chemical reaction network can act as a non-local control and signalling system for tile-based assembly, and showed that the CRN-TAM can perform several tasks related to the simulation of Turing machines and construction of algorithmic shapes with lower space or program complexity than in either of its parent models.
+Here, we introduce a kinetic variant of the CRN-TAM and investigate the time complexity of computation and construction.
+We analyze the time complexity of decision problems in the CRN-TAM, and show that decidable languages can be decided as efficiently by CRN-TAM programs as by Turing machines.
+We also give a lower bound for the space-time complexity of CRN-TAM computation that rules out efficient parallel stack machines.
+We provide efficient parallel implementations of non-deterministic computations, showing among other things that CRN-TAM programs can decide languages in NTIME ∩ coNTIME(f(n)) in O(f(n) + n + log c) time with (1 - exp (-c)) probability, using volume exponential in n.
 Lastly, we provide basic mechanisms for parallel computations that share information and illustrate the limits of parallel computation in the CRN-TAM.

 Nicholas Schiefer and Erik Winfree, “Universal Computation and Optimal Construction in the Chemical Reaction Network-Controlled Tile Assembly Model”, 21st International Conference on DNA Computing and Molecular Programming (DNA21), 2015, Lecture Notes in Computer Science vol. 9211, pp. 34–54.